v8786339/NyuziProcessor_impzqp/README.md

 6) If you want to use the more functional `scene_viewer` application, you have to copy some scenes to the SD card too.
 Use the binary files from `../apps/cup`, `../apps/pinocchio`, `../apps/pyramide` and `../apps/luigi_circuit`.

-> Xilinxs SD card library doesn't support long filenames.
+> Xilinx's SD card library doesn't support long filenames.
 It is recommended to use short names like `pino.bin`, `pyra.bin` and so on.

 7) Get the hardware bitstream file
     1) This repo provides an already generated bitstream file ready to use.
 It is stored under the path `syn/ZCU102_BD/GPU_BD_wrapper.bit`.